-The measurement used for reporting segment results is "profit from operations", i.e. profit before finance income, finance costs and income tax expense.
+The measurement used for reporting segment results is "profit from operations", i.e. profit before finance income, finance costs, share of losses of associates and income tax expense.
 To arrive at profit from operations, the Group's profit is further adjusted for items not specifically attributed to individual segments.